 When news breaks that the Federal Reserve has raised interest rates, you might think mortgage rates will climb, too.
 Even a small bump in interest rates could make you reconsider buying a home or refinancing an existing mortgage.

-In fact, activity by the Federal Reserve has little direct impact on mortgage rates.
+However, activity by the Federal Reserve has little direct impact on mortgage rates.
 That's because long-term mortgage rates are more closely tied to the yield on the 10-year U.S. Treasury.
-The Fed raised rates more than 15 times in the mid-2000s, but mortgage rates remained stable (see chart).
+The Fed raised rates more than 15 times in the mid-2000s, but mortgage rates remained stable.

 What makes rates go up or down